NERC-CEH/fdri-ontology/doc/working_notes/uav-dataset-proposal.md

 ## Analysis of ADCP metadata

 ADCP provides metadata regarding measurements taken from boats and other water-craft.

+### Proposed ADCP survey metadata

 The proposed metadata fields for an ADCP survey are summarised in the following table.

 | Field Name | Core Field? | Description/Notes |
 |------------|-------------|----------|